ibm-cloud-docs/openshift/openshift_worker_plan.md

 ## Worker node resource reserves
 {: #resource_limit_node}

-Red Hat OpenShift on IBM Cloud sets compute resource reserves that limit available compute resources on each worker node.
+{{site.data.keyword.openshiftlong_notm}} sets compute resource reserves that limit available compute resources on each worker node.
 Reserved memory and CPU resources cannot be used by pods on the worker node, and reduces the allocatable resources on each worker node.
 When you initially deploy pods, if the worker node does not have enough allocatable resources, the deployment fails.
 Further, if pods exceed the worker node resource limit for memory and CPU, the pods are evicted.
 In Kubernetes, this limit is called a [hard eviction threshold](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/#hard-eviction-thresholds){: external}.
 {: shortdesc}

 If less CPU or memory is available than the worker node reserves, Kubernetes starts to evict pods to restore sufficient compute resources .
 The pods reschedule onto another worker node if a worker node is available.
 If your pods are evicted frequently, add more worker nodes to your cluster or set [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container){: external} on your pods.

-The resources that are reserved on your worker node depend on the amount of CPU and memory that your worker node comes with.
-Red Hat OpenShift on IBM Cloud defines CPU and memory tiers as shown in the following tables.
+The resources that are reserved on your worker node depend on the amount of CPU and memory that your worker node comes with. {{site.data.keyword.openshiftlong_notm}} defines CPU and memory tiers as shown in the following tables.
 If your worker node comes with compute resources in multiple tiers, a percentage of your CPU and memory resources is reserved for each tier.

 To review how much compute resources are currently used on your worker node, run [`oc top node`](https://kubernetes.io/docs/reference/kubectl/overview/#top){: external}.
 {: tip}